Programme

 Jamie Walters, Shilo Previti, David Roessel, Byron and Shelley in Conversation: A Performance of Poems and Letters

-Performed by Jamie Walters, Mackenzie Kornbluth, Eva Leaverto
+Performed by Jamie Walters, Mackenzie Kornbluth, Eva Leaverton

 AFTERNOON EXCURSION